 TestLodge is an online test case management tool allowing you to write and manage test plans and test cases, and execute test runs.
 TestLodge enhances the testing process by providing an easy way to organize, collaborate, and track progress of your tests.

-Check out this short video for a quick overview of TestLodge:
+Check out this short video tutorial for a quick overview of TestLodge:

 We have a full set of more detailed tutorial videos on YouTube.